-KPMG did not provide services that met the definition of other in 2012.
-In 2011, KPMG provided professional services in connection with the voluntary liquidation of dormant companies in the U.K. and billed fees of \$40,422.
+KPMG provided services that met the definition of other in 2013 totaling \$108,125 for a valuation report with respect to an interest rate on an intercompany loan and professional services in connection with the voluntary liquidation of dormant companies in the U.K. In 2012, KPMG did not provide other professional services.